Skip to main content

 First celebrated in 1993 and established by the United Nations, World Water Day takes place annually on March 22 and promotes the importance of freshwater.

-It’s also designed to raise awareness for the 2.2 billion people living without access to safe water, and the larger global water crisis.
+It’s also designed to raise awareness for the 2.1 billion people living without access to clean, safe water.

 Why is World Water Day important?